joshuacc/ahkpm.dev/content/en/docs/commands/ahkpm_list.md

 ---
 title: ahkpm list
+description: List all installed packages and their versions
-lead: "List all installed packages and their versions"
+lead: List all installed packages and their versions
 menu:
   docs:
     parent: "commands"